Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 In the code above lines (1)-(2) declare two dynamic arrays, with the typical syntax:
 `[..]type`
-To release memory, you can either use the `array_free` proc (line (3)), or the `free` proc which needs a pointer to the memory (line (4)).
+To release memory, use the `array_free` proc (line (3)).
 To add one or several item(s) (see § 18B) at a time, use the `array_add` proc with a pointer to the array, and the item(s) as arguments (see lines (5) and following).
 If you want your array to only contain unique items, use `array_add_if_unique` instead.
 You can get the last item of an array with `peek` without changing the array (5B), `pop` in (5C) is the same but effectively removes the last item.

 ### 18.4.1 Useful procs for dynamic arrays

-We check if an item is present in the array in line (6), use `array_find`, which returns true if the item is found, false otherwise.
+To check if an item is present in the array use `array_find` (see line (6)), which returns true if the item is found, false otherwise.

 Removal of items within a dynamic array is done with the `remove` proc, as in line (7): we want to remove the item with value 5, so we loop over the array, if-test with it == value, and if true, remove it.
 This proc is used to safely remove elements while iterating through an array (it works only inside a for loop), which is often a problem in other languages.
 Notes:
 - This proc does not work for fixed-size arrays!
 - This proc does an unordered remove, the removed item is replaced with the last item (in fact: a swap with the last item, and then a remove of the last element).
 The remove happens in constant time O(1).